railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-2-separating-concerns.html.md

 With Hotwire, we can give them that place to live and load them asynchronously
 <a href="/posts/2021/05/29/uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html" target="_blank">as needed</a>.

-_Contextual side-note: This is not a new concept, the Rails community has been doing this for a while.
+_Contextual side-note: This is not a new concept.
+The Rails community has been doing this for a while.
 But Hotwire makes it super easy to implement._

 One last thing to remember is the importance of flexibility.
 It doesn't always make sense to force a component into a REST resource.
 We must make sensible choices that